How you can afford quality private Health Care

 - Short consultations - Keep your consultation brief and to the point (don't save up problems) and it will be cheaper in the long run.
 GMS subsidies are paid at a standard rate regardless of the type or the timing of the service, so a longer consultation is much more expensive than two standard ones for children or those on a community Services Card.

-- Be realistic! - A visit to the garage for a tank of petrol, to the hairdressers for a semi-permanent dye, the dentist, vet, accountant or lawyers will all cost far more than much more highly qualified GPs ask, and those services won't save your life!
-In many overseas countries you could expect to pay about 4 - 5% of the average household monthly income to see a GP.
-As the New Zealand average household monthly income is $5,690, a visit to the GP should be $253!! instead of 0.88%.
+- Be realistic! - A visit to the garage for a tank of petrol, to the supermarket, to the hairdressers for a semi-permanent dye, the dentist, vet, accountant or lawyers will all cost far more than much more highly qualified GPs ask, and those services won't save your life!
+In many similar overseas countries you could expect to pay about 4.5% of the average household monthly income to see a GP.
+As the New Zealand average household monthly income is $7,823, a visit to the GP should be $352 !
+Instead we are charging approx. 1%.
 It is little wonder our graduates head off overseas and don't come back!

 - Get political! - If you don't have a CSC yet are not well off, particularly if you are over 65 or 18-24, the only reason you are denied increased medical subsidies from the government is because you visit an Independent GP.
 Your Practice Nurse also receives a tiny subsidy compared to nurses in PHOs and if you have an adult CSC, it hasn't increased for 16 years!
-The inability to have these subsidies and cheaper prescription fees is unjustifiable and no politician has been able to explain the real reason (to control GPs), it is nothing to do with quality of service as demonstrated by none other than the ex-Prime Minister's husband co-authored 2001/2 report (only released in 2004) Primary Health Care in NZ.
+The inability to have these subsidies is unjustifiable and no politician has been able to explain the real reason (which is to control GPs), it is nothing to do with quality of service as demonstrated by none other than the ex-Prime Minister's husband co-authored 2001/2 report (only released in 2004) Primary Health Care in NZ.

-You may wish to contact your Member of Parliament to see if he will ask the Minister of Health why a tiny amount of the extra $millions given to Primary Care cannot go towards increassing the GMS to allow non-PHO GPs to help reduce their fees.
+You may wish to contact your Member of Parliament to see if he will ask the Minister of Health why a tiny amount of the extra $millions given to Primary Care cannot go towards increassing the GMS to allow non-PHO GPs and A&M clinics to reduce their fees.